-As the coronavirus pandemic forces schools to close around the world, some families are homeschooling their children while self-isolating on board a yacht.
-We talk to superyacht owners about how to homeschool children while at sea.
+As the pandemic forces schools to remain closed, some families are homeschooling their children while self-isolating on board a yacht.
+We talk to superyacht owners about how to successfully homeschool children at sea.

 Homeschooling was already a going trend, but the practice has now become a necessity for many as schools shut down to deal with the coronavirus outbreak.
 According to superyacht owners, home education can be even more fulfilling than keeping your kids at school.
 Close encounters with whales or Second World War wreck dives are just some of the rewards available to children who can trade classrooms for real world adventures out in the open sea.

 Homeschooling on board leaves plenty of opportunity for learning out in the real world.
 Image courtesy of Nubia Navarro/Pexels.

 Such experiences coloured the semester at sea enjoyed by Alan and Ashley Dabbiere and their children as they cruised the world on board CRN yacht Constance (a trip that won them the Voyager’s Award at this year’s World Superyacht Awards).

 "The amazing thing is that every one of my children came back with a passion,” Alan says.
 “My daughter passionate about diving, one of my sons about photography, another about fishing, and the youngest wants to be a naturalist and fell in love with birdwatching.
 You want your kids to be passionate early, because passion is what drives you through your life.”

 the owners of 60-metre yacht Constance had their children homeschooled while on board.